dbosoft/YaNco/README.md

 Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 ## Build
-To build Dbosoft.SAP.NWRfc you need to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.
+To build YaNco you need to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.

 A prerequisite to download is having a **customer or partner account** on _SAP Service Marketplace_ and if you are SAP employee please check [SAP Note 1037575 - Software download authorizations for SAP employees](https://launchpad.support.sap.com/#/notes/1037575).